 Up till then, I’d been on high alert for all forms of betrayal or rejection – historically pulling the trigger the moment I smelled it coming – beating them to the punch.

-Having spent the summer dating some amazing resumes and one amazing man, I was surprised when, by early September, I found myself pining for my ex, willing to put my future on hold in exchange for a present with him.
+Having spent my summer dating some amazing resumes and one amazing man, I was surprised to find myself pining for my ex by early September, willing to put my future on hold in exchange for a present with him.

 We were both in our first year of graduate school: Social work for me.
 Law school for him.
 I was modeling to make spending money.
 Back then, agents communicated with models by paging us, leaving a voicemail, or both.
 And that morning I’d noticed that my answering machine wasn’t working.